tradeflows/v1-core-starknet/README.md

 # Commercial Workflow
-When starting on a commercial journey, both buyers and sellers
+When starting on a commercial journey, both buyers and sellers engage through the Smart Contract infrastructure in an on-chain dynamic.
 ## Minting a Trade
-Steps when creating a new trade:
+The first steps are creating a new trade:

-Add money to wallet
-1. Buyer and Seller trade ERC20 token (USDC) to their respective Flow tokens.
+1. First both Buyer and Seller deposit ERC20 token (USDC) to the Flow tokens in order to make payments.
+The Seller pays minting fees and the Buyer pays the commercial fees in flow token.
-2. Seller approves a transfer for each Flow token the trade is linked to for the Trade contract to charge the respective fees
+2. Seller approves a transfer for each Flow token the trade is linked to for the Trade contract to charge the respective fees.
 3. Seller mints a Trade NFT (_txTrade.init_) returning a tokenID.
 4. Seller communicates the tokenID to the Buyer.
-5. Buyer agrees to the trade (_txTrade.agree_) given the tokenID
+5. Buyer agrees to the trade (_txTrade.agree_) given the tokenID.
 6. Buyer and Seller can now start to rate each other (_txTrade.rate_) given the tokenId.
 7. Buyer starts adding programmed Flow token cashflows to the trade (_txFlow.addNFTMaturityStream_) given the tokenId.
 8. Service provider is now able to withdraw Flow tokens from the NFT Trade (_txFlow.withdrawAmountNFT_) that are streamed to them as time passes.